 Our hope is to support women who are working in fields that support the Soroptimist mission of improving the lives of women and girls so that they will become a strong voice for all women.

-- pursuing a degree program – baccalaureate or beyond (and in their last year), or an advanced certificate program
+• Soon to complete a degree or program – baccalaureate or beyond (and in their last year), or an advanced certificate program

-- must live within and be currently enrolled in a university or satellite program located within the territory of the Sierra Pacific Region which includes the counties of Amador, Calaveras, Fresno, Kern, Kings, Madera, Mariposa, Merced, Monterey, San Benito, San Francisco, San Joaquin, San Luis Obispo, San Mateo, Santa Clara, Santa Cruz, Stanislaus, Tulare, and Tuolumne in California.
+• Live within and be currently enrolled in a university or program located within the territory of the Sierra Pacific Region which includes the counties of Amador, Calaveras, Fresno, Kern, Kings, Madera, Mariposa, Merced, Monterey, San Benito, San Francisco, San Joaquin, San Luis Obispo, San Mateo, Santa Clara, Santa Cruz, Stanislaus, Tulare, and Tuolumne in California.

 Soroptimist members and their families are excluded from the competition.